Photo of Duncan, Nana aba

 Biography

-In 2021, Nana aba was appointed the Carty Chair of Journalism, Diversity and Inclusion Studies at the School of Journalism and Communications at Carleton University in Ottawa, Canada, where she teaches courses on journalism and belonging, podcasting, and the basics of reporting.
-She was cross-appointed to the Institute of African Studies in 2023.
-Her mandate is to reshape the fundamentals of journalism training to inspire more empathetic and inclusive coverage and to create more equitable and ethical newsrooms.
+As the inaugural Carty Chair in Journalism, Diversity and Inclusion Studies at Carleton University’s School of Journalism and Communication, her mandate is to reshape the fundamentals of journalism training to inspire more empathetic and inclusive coverage and to create more equitable and ethical newsrooms.
+She teaches courses on journalism and belonging, podcasting, and the basics of reporting and is cross-appointed to the Institute of African Studies.

-Nana aba is also the executive director of Media Girlfriends, a podcast production company led by journalists of colour which she cofounded with Garvia Bailey and Hannah Sung.
-Media Girlfriends production debuted with Strong and Free/Fort et Libre, a Black history podcast and video series which won several awards, including the Black Podcasting Awards, the RTDNA Canada Awards, the Digital Publishing Award and the Canadian Online Publishing Awards.
-Other Media Girlfriends podcasts include Signal for Help, a podcast about gender-based violence hosted by Nana aba, Humans of the House, Between Us with Wes Hall and At The End of The Day, hosted by cofounder Hannah Sung.
+Beyond academia, Nana aba serves as the executive director of Media Girlfriends, a podcast production company she cofounded with Garvia Bailey and Hannah Sung.
+The company’s debut production, Strong and Free/Fort et Libre, a bilingual Black history podcast and video series, has garnered the Black Podcasting Awards, RTDNA Canada Awards, Digital Publishing Award, and Canadian Online Publishing Awards.
+The Media Girlfriends network includes Signal for Help, a podcast about gender-based violence hosted by Nana aba, as well as Humans of the House and Between Us with Wes Hall.